Mohamed-H-Hussein/Research-Trainings-2025/README.md

 These trainings were selected to:

-* Gain **hands-on experience** in genomics, bioinformatics, multi-omics, and workflow management.
+* Gain **hands-on experience** in genomics, bioinformatics, single-cell transcriptomics (scRNA-seq), and workflow management.
 * Apply **computational and wet-lab techniques** to real biological and biomedical datasets.
 * Develop **data analysis, visualization, and reproducibility skills**.
 * Build a strong foundation for **future research projects in molecular cancer biology and bioinformatics**.